silverstripe/silverstripe-translatable/docs/en/index.md

 ### Page-control

-If you want to put static links in your template, which link to a site by their url, normally you can use the `<% control Page(page-url) %>`.
+If you want to put static links in your template, which link to a site by their url, normally you can use the `<% loop Page(page-url) %>`.
 For sites which use Translatable, this is not possible for more than one language, because the url's of different pages differ.